c3-dariuszucker/darius/README.md

-# battleships in Fotran
+# Red battleships in Fotran

-Fortran 2008 Battleship game, original code from https://github.com/surftheseawing/battleships.
+Fortran 2008 Red Battleship game, original code from https://github.com/surftheseawing/battleships.
 We observed the original code could be modernized to work on all modern Fortran compilers.
+This is all about Red Battleships.
+The most important part is that they are red!

 The changes we did include: